Nursing

 Stepping Out of the Nursing Program

-Once a student successfully completes a nursing course, the student can request, in writing, and be granted a "step out" of the nursing program for up to one year.
+Once a student successfully completes a nursing course, the student can request, in writing to the Program Director, and be granted a "step out" of the nursing program for up to one year.
 This does not apply to persons who withdraw during a semester or fail to progress in a course.
 Should the student wish to return to the nursing program within the year, the student would be subject to the reinstatement process which might be limited by the failure to pass the validations or lack of clinical availability.

 Program Dismissal